mannem/logstash-input-dynamodb/README.md

 1. Amazon Web Services (AWS) account with DynamoDB
 2. A running Elasticsearch cluster—To download Elasticsearch, go to https://www.elastic.co/products/elasticsearch.
 Or Spin up your own AWS Elasticsearch cluster at http://console.aws.amazon.com/es
-3. You may need to install development tools for GCC ```sudo yum groupinstall "Development Tools" ```
+3. You may need to install development tools which incldes some pre-reqs like gcc,git etc. You can skip this option though, ```sudo yum groupinstall "Development Tools" ```
 4. Download all the pre-requisites.

  a.
 JRuby—To download JRuby, you may install this with RVM : https://rvm.io/rvm/install .